michidk/michidk/README.md

 Currently studying computer science (M. Sc.) at Technische Universität München (TUM).
 Also developing various software solutions (focused on web and cloud technologies) for startups and mid-sized businesses with my company [Lohr IT](https://www.lohr-it.de).

 If you want to get in touch, reach out via [LinkedIn](https://www.linkedin.com/in/michael-lohr/).
+Have a look at my personal résumé and CV over [here](https://github.com/michidk/cv).
 Also check out my Open Source projects [here on GitHub](https://github.com/michidk/github-portfolio)!